cbhutley/rideshare-data-analysis/README.md

 # rideshare-data-analysis
-Exploratory data analysis and visualizations of my Lyft driving History using Python and Excel.
+Exploratory data analysis and visualizations of my Lyft driving history using Python.